 3. Increased Sewer and Water Backups

 Have you noticed that your sewage and plumbing systems have been backing up a lot recently?
 If so, then you may need to call the professionals to check out your wastewater lift station in Houston.
-A noticeable increase in things backing up, or back-ups that happens with any amount of regular frequency, may be a sign that your lift station needs some professional attention.
+A noticeable increase in things backing up, or back-ups that happen with any amount of regular frequency, may be a sign that your lift station needs some professional attention.
 In these cases, you may also need to call in a plumber, but a wastewater professional can help advise you on next steps after they inspect your lift station.

 4. There’s a Strong Odor